Roadwork Oral History Project

 Roadwork was a multi-racial, feminist, cultural political organization based in Washington DC from 1977-1995.
 It was black-feminist and lesbian-led, anti-imperialist, radically inclusive, and liberationist in all its work.
 It produced cultural spaces and events that fostered an intersectional consciousness and advanced social justice causes.

 This project will document the experience of the women and men who created and worked with the grassroots-group, Roadwork.
 Oral histories will be videotaped and the tapes will be made available for researchers and activists through an affiliation with a major academic or cultural institution (to be determined).
+A 2018 concert at the Smithsonian Folklife Festival will celebrate the 40th anniversary of Roadwork and its original DC-area festival, Sisterfire.

 Work with us